islonik/JsCraft/lemon/README.md

 # Little Lemon

-Little lemon is a simple static HTML5 website with a native JS function and CSS styles.
+Little lemon is a SPA (Single Page Application) made as a simple static HTML5 website with native JS functions and CSS styles.

 This project was done as part of Meta-Front End Developer Certificate